fncbook/fnc/chapter8/minrescg.md

 :::
 ::::

-{numref}`Theorem {number} <theorem-minrescg-converge>` characterizes the convergence of MINRES and CG similarly, differing only in whether the measurement is of the residual or the $\mathbf{A}$-norm of the error, respectively.
+@theorem-minrescg-converge characterizes the convergence of MINRES and CG similarly, differing only in whether the measurement is of the residual or the $\mathbf{A}$-norm of the error, respectively.
 While these are different quantities, in practice one may not find a consistent advantage for one method over the other.

 As in the indefinite case with MINRES, a larger condition number is associated with slower convergence in the positive definite case.
 Specifically, to make the bound in {eq}`cgconv` less than a number $\epsilon$ requires